Einstein Discovery in Tableau – Try it for Yourself

 New to Trailhead?
 This is Salesforce’s learning platform where you can learn how to use just about any Salesforce feature (as long as you don’t get distracted by all the furry animals).

-The Einstein Discovery Basics trail will introduce the product as well as get you set up with creating your first Einstein Discovery Story.
+The Einstein Discovery Basics trail will introduce the product as well as get you set up with creating your first Einstein Discovery Model.
 Within this trail, you will be able to create your own free Developer Edition Salesforce org, complete with Einstein Discovery, but if you’re too busy to read through the modules, you can just create your org by clicking here (just promise me you’ll go back and take the trails to learn more about the product).
 Make sure to save your login and password as you’ll use it to authenticate Einstein Discovery in Tableau later in the process.

 We all know and love the pre-built Superstore workbook, so to keep things simple, we’re going to use Einstein Discovery to analyze historical product sales by category and month and surface the factors that are driving higher Profit.